University of Cincinnati

 Tuesday in our Edina offices.

 JAC is a trans-genderqueer femme, disabled, two-spirit, Native American radical activist and social worker.
-He works with transgender and gender diverse youth and young adults ages 11-26 with high needs who wish to process their identities, experiences, and mental health including depression, bipolar moods, anxiety, dissociation, trauma (abuse, violence, familial, religion), self-harm, suicidality, and negotiating disability/chronic pain.
+He works with transgender and gender diverse youth and young adults ages 11-26 who wish to process their identities, experiences, and mental health including depression, bipolar moods, anxiety, dissociation, trauma (including familial abuse, sexual assault, stalking, intimate partner violence, religious trauma, online sexual exploitation, trafficking), self-harm, suicidality, and negotiating disability/chronic pain.
 He is a trauma-informed feminist, sex positive, allied to multiples/alters, kink-positive, and poly inclusive.
 He specializes in gender, sexuality, and serving the trans, queer, and the greater LGBTQPIA2S+ community.

 JAC’s practice is centered on compassion, transparency, and recognizing the intersection of cultural oppressions including racism, sexism, cisgenderism, heterosexism, ableism, ageism, sizeism, classism, ethnocentrism, religious imperialism, colonization, and medical gatekeeping.
 He’s committed to servant leadership and has a strong passion for building spaces for LGBTQPIA2S+ community to come together.
 He knows that trans and queer people are strongest when they are together, being there for each other in ways no one else can.
 Whatever a person's reasons for wanting or needing support, JAC strives to foster a comforting safer space where they feel validated and heard.